-Your group may want to continue on to more depth in the following courses:
+Your Principled Studies Group may want to continue on to more in depth study with the following courses:

 Nation Makers, the Art of Self-Government